Dylan-Grove/WindowsTools/README.md

 # HyperVTools
- A small library of tools for automated management of Hyper-V
+A small library of tools for automated management of Windows servers and workstations